nawarmohra/simpleAPI/README.md

 ###  Installation
 Install npm --npm i n
-Install express --npm i express

-run npm install to install dependencies.
+Sudo and node

+npm init -y
+it will give you package.json

+npm and express
+it will give you package-lock.json and folder node_modules

+node server.js
-$ node server.js to start up the server.
+to start up the server.

 ### From GitHub
 git clone https://github.com/nawarmohra/simpleAPI.git